top of page

 Diagram showing one example of the Thrust Drive System

-In this thrust drive system configuration engines directly supply thrust through a separate isolated structure.
-As in the case with most of the thrust drive system configurations when four or more engines are utilized two or more engines can be shutdown to improve fuel efficiency when the aircraft is not fully loaded during forward flight.
+In this configuration of the thrust drive system, the engines provide direct thrust through a separate, isolated structure.
+As with most thrust drive system designs, when four or more engines are used, two or more can be shut down during forward flight to improve fuel efficiency when the aircraft is not operating at full load.

 Integrated drive components into rotor airfoil

-This is the standard configuration with the thrust tubes integrated into the rotor blades.
+This configuration features the thrust tubes fully integrated into the rotor blades.

 Standard Compound Configuration of thrust drive llc propulsion system